happyplan/happyplan/docs/2-Configuring-Project.md

 ###### Disqus

-To setup Google Analytics, just add this in you configuration file:
+To setup Disqus, just add this in you configuration file:

 ```json
 {